CLICK ON THE LINED OPTION BOX ON LEFT HAND SIDE FOR OTHER PAGES ON THIS WEBSITE AND THEN PAGE DOWN FOR PICTURES ON THIS PAGE)

 *Bathroom with tub shower unit, instanteous hot water heater, window for fresh air, shelf with products, hooks for towels and robes, table to put luggage piece on, mirror and cabinet, toliet plunger and misc. cleaners, etc.

-*Five Sleeping Areas (see separate page also): Bedroom 1: Queen log bed, chair, nightstand, lamp, alarm clock, fan; closet, small table; computer working cabinet with doors; glow in the dark stars; branch decor light fixture; blinds and curtains; electric fireplace unit Bedroom 2: Queen log bed, chair, nightstand, lamp, alarm clock, fan; branch decor light fixture; electric fireplace unit; curtains; bark wall decor; door to outside Bedroom 3: two sets of full size bunkbeds (with log branch bedframes), chair, table, lamp, alarm clock, fan, closet; electric fireplace unit; trees painted on walls; blind and curtain; branch decor light fixture; Basement Sleeping Area 4: sleeper sofa, lamp, table, fan, bench and also a folddown cot and set of twin size bunkbeds (with log branch bedframes); windows with blinds and leaf design valances; door to outside; electric fireplace unit Livingroom Sleeping Area 5: fouton, pullout sofa, and couch; items from livingroom such as fan, table, etc.
+*Five Sleeping Areas: Bedroom 1: Queen log bed, chair, nightstand, lamp, alarm clock, fan; closet, small table; computer working cabinet with doors; glow in the dark stars; branch decor light fixture; blinds and curtains; electric fireplace unit; Bedroom 2: Queen log bed, chair, nightstand, lamp, alarm clock, fan; branch decor light fixture; electric fireplace unit; curtains; bark wall decor; door to outside; Bedroom 3: two sets of full size bunkbeds (with log branch bedframes), chair, table, lamp, alarm clock, fan, closet; electric fireplace unit; trees painted on walls; blind and curtain; branch decor light fixture; Basement Sleeping Area 4: sleeper sofa, lamp, table, fan, bench and also a folddown cot and set of twin size bunkbeds (with log branch bedframes); windows with blinds and leaf design valances; door to outside; electric fireplace unit; Livingroom Sleeping Area 5: fouton, two sofas; items from livingroom such as fan, table, etc.

-*Complete kitchen with many extras (see separate website page also): malt maker, ice cream maker, chocolate fondue, popcorn unit, can opener, patty maker, coffee maker(s), 4 slot toaster, microwave, stove, refrigerator, pots, pans, dishes, utensils, glasses, cups); some dishes and glasses with leaf and tree patterns to match theme for fun; some *star dishes, cleaning supplies with dish soap and scrubbies; table set with benches and stools for extra seating by counters, ceiling fan (with fun fan pull), antique grocery bills from approx. the 30s, antique pans and décor on walls; window that looks out at the woods to see wildlife and birds; recipe (framed) on wall for making beaver pastries; walls painted like water technique; and more
+*Complete kitchen with many extras: malt maker, ice cream maker, chocolate fondue, popcorn unit, can opener, patty maker, coffee makers (more than one make your speciality coffees), 4 slot toaster, microwave, stove, refrigerator, pots, pans, dishes, utensils, glasses, cups); some dishes and glasses with leaf and tree patterns to match theme for fun, some *star dishes, cookie cutters (Easter, Winter, Christmas, Valentines, etc.), cleaning supplies with dish soap and scrubbies; table set with benches and stools for extra seating by counters, ceiling fan (with fun fan pull), antique grocery bills from approx. the 30s, antique pans and décor on walls; window that looks out at the woods to see wildlife and birds; recipe (framed) on wall for making beaver pastries; walls painted like water technique; and more

-*Livingroom (see separate website page also): with fouton, sofa, sofa sleeper so room for guests, friends, family.
+*Livingroom: with fouton, two sofas, so room for guests, friends, family.
 Could also use stools and chairs for extra seating.
 Enjoy movies, games, relaxing time; ceiling fan; branch lamp; stone lamp; log tables; walls done like sand mud mixture for theme

 *Cabin has brochures on area, restaurant guides and mapbooks on lakes and trails to use during your stay